TV4 (Swedish TV channel): History

 They have also broadcast several home-grown sitcoms such as Rena Rama Rolf and En fyra för tre as well as the soap opera Tre kronor.

 In the early 1990s, the TV4 Group decided to move their 7pm evening news to 7:30pm in order to compete with the most popular news programme, Rapport, which, at that time, was broadcast on SVT2.
 This failed and the news was subsequently moved to 6:30pm.
 In 2004, the evening news was moved to 7pm, and the status quo reinstated.

-In 2004, TV4 began transitioning to become a digital-only service, starting by shutting down its analogue satellite signal on March 31 2004.
+In 2004, TV4 began transitioning to become a digital-only service, starting by shutting down its analogue satellite signal on 31 March 2004.
 On 19 September 2005, TV4 began shutting down analogue terrestrial transmissions, starting at the island of Gotland.
 The analogue shutoff was completed by October 2007.

 Since 2004, TV4 has been broadcasting a Swedish version of the internationally popular Pop Idol format.

 In July 2018 it was announced that Bonnier Broadcasting would be acquired by Telia Company for 9.2 billion SEK, thus making Telia the new owner of TV4.
 The acquisition was completed on 2 December 2019.

+In February 2025 it was announced that TV4 Media would be acquired by Schibsted Media for 6.55 billion SEK, thus making Schibsted the new owner of TV4.
+The acquisition was completed on July 1, 2025.
+Free-to-air terrestrial broadcasting will cease from 2026, in order to inject more money into its streaming service, TV4 Play.